SashaPatsel/coding-drills/zombieGame-Constructors/README.md

 - this.reach, set to reach
 - this.attack, set to attack
 - this.risk, set to risk
-- this.reliability, set to reliabilitiy
+- this.accuracy, set to accuracy
 - this.uses, set to uses
 - this.didDam, set to false
-- this.receivedDam, set to false
 - this.roundDamage, set to 0
 - this.used, a function which decrements this.uses by 1 when invoked
 - this.damageBool, a function that, given a number representing a percentage, returns true or false depending on the probability of that percentage (can be found in original.js)